Marijus/gold-metal-recipes/README.md

 gold-metal-recipes
 ==================

-Recipes application done as a project a university project.
+Recipes application done as a project for university.